 Streaming to mobile devices

 HLS is mandatory for streaming to mobile devices and tablets.
-Given that mobile devices now make up the majority of internet traffic (around 75% of traffic in 2017), HLS is essential for these users as well.
+Given that mobile devices now make up over half of all internet traffic, HLS is essential for these users.

 Streaming with an HTML5 video player